-- 1. Attach the "Gifted Characteristics Checklist." - 2.
-Indicate learning strengths and weaknesses of the student. - 3.
+- 1. Indicate learning strengths and weaknesses of the student. - 2.
 Indicate learning styles of the student.

 Describe learning outcomes that are relevant for this student.
 Indicate what is important for this student to accomplish within the next year of school.